Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 the environment at /opt/alluxio.
 If an install already exists at /opt/alluxio, nothing will be installed over it, even if -d is specified.

-If a different Alluxio version is desired, see the -d option.
+If a specific Alluxio tarball is desired, see the -d option.

   <root-ufs-uri>    (Required) The URI of the root UFS in the Alluxio
                     namespace.